Christ II: Background

 The poem Christ was originally thought to be one piece completed by a single author.
 Almost all scholars now break the poems into three parts: Christ I is focused on Advent, Christ II, on the Ascension, and Christ III primarily dealing with Doomsday.
 The poems are the first items in the Exeter Book which is a rather large manuscript that has 123 (some sources argue 131) folios contained in it.
 The Exeter Book has been at the Exeter Cathedral Library since 1072 where it was donated by Bishop Leofric.
-No one is exactly positive where the Exeter Book originated.
-Some argue it was written in a monastic institution in Exeter in the 7th century while others state it originated in Canterbury or Glastonbury.
+There is no agreement on where the Exeter Book came from.
+Some argue it was written in a monastic institution in Exeter in the 7th century, while others state it originated in Canterbury or Glastonbury.
 The book contains 123 leaves, or 246 pages, with a few random missing pages because the book was unbound for a long period of time.
 Many other pages have holes from burns, cuts by a knife, and stains by a pot of liquid.

 Christ is the longest poem by far in the book if one looks at it as an entirety.
 Christ II has some similar themes to the rest of the Christ poem but it is also very different.
 All three poems have a unique identity and narrative voice that differs from the others.
 Christ II is clearly based on the 29th homily that Pope Gregory the Great wrote.
 Pope Gregory the Great was well known for being the father of Roman Christianity in England, believed to have started the constitution of liturgy, and the compilation of musical service-songbooks used in the church.
 Gregory focused the end section of his homily on why angels didn't wear white robes at the Incarnation but did at the Ascension.